Oscillating scalar potential and its implications for cosmic neutrino background searches: Implications for cosmology

+In this section, we discuss the evolution of the wave DM amplitude over cosmic time, as well as the general conditions under which the singlet scalar $\phi$ performs fast rolls.

-\paragraph{Implications for cosmology |} Over the cosmic history, the wave DM amplitude \(\Phi_{\text{max}}\) evolved with the universe expansion.
+In the case of the wave DM, oscillations start when $H \simeq M_\Phi$.
+Over cosmic history, the wave DM amplitude \(\Phi_{\text{max}}\) evolved with the universe expansion.
 Since \(\Phi_{\text{max}} \propto \sqrt{2\,\rho_\Phi} \sim a^{-3/2}\), with the scale factor $a$, it was much larger at earlier times.
-As a result, \(-\mu_0^2 \ll g\,\Phi_{\text{max}}^2\).
-Consequently, from Eq.~\eqref{TimeRatio} in the main text, the symmetry-broken phase persisted for an extremely short time, \(\tau/T \ll 1\).
+As a result, \(-\mu_0^2 \ll \kappa\,\Phi_{\text{max}}^2\).
+Consequently, from Eq.~\eqref{TimeRatio}, the symmetry-broken phase persisted only for an extremely short time, \(\tau/T \ll 1\).
 This short symmetry-broken interval implies that, for most of the time, the potential remained in the symmetry-restored phase and was dominated by thermal effects, similar to standard early universe phase transitions.

-Because neutrinos primarily remained in the Dirac phase at high temperatures, baryogenesis through leptogenesis is disfavored in this scenario.
-Meanwhile, the singlet scalar mass, effectively \(m_\phi^2 \sim g\,\Phi_{\mathrm{max}}^2\), was very large in the early universe, significantly suppressing \(\phi\) production and rendering its contribution to the dark matter relic abundance negligible.
-Its present-day oscillation amplitude is also negligible, given the extremely low current density.
+For the singlet $\phi$ field to track the minimum of its potential, it must roll quickly (i.e., avoid the slow-roll regime).
+For the singlet scalar potential $V(\phi)$ from Eq.~\eqref{PotentialOsc}, this fast-roll condition can be written as

+so that the Hubble friction term is negligible in the equation of motion.
+Since the current Hubble parameter value is $H_0 \simeq 10^{-33}\,\mathrm{eV}$, this condition is easily satisfied in the present epoch with appropriate parameter choices.
+As an example, using the benchmark parameters in Fig.~\ref{modulation}, the right-hand side of condition~\eqref{NotSlow} evaluates to $\sim 10^{-36}\,\mathrm{eV}^2 \gg H_0^2$, fulfilling the fast-roll requirement.

-In the early universe, the large Hubble parameter prevented the singlet scalar $\phi$ from satisfying the fast-roll condition~\eqref{NotSlow}.
-The scale factor $a_\ast$ at which fast-roll of the singlet begins is approximately given by
+However, in the early universe, the large Hubble parameter prevented the singlet scalar \(\phi\) from satisfying the fast-roll condition in Eq.~\eqref{NotSlow}.
+The scale factor \(a_\ast\), at which the singlet begins its fast-roll, is approximately given by